BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/dwarven_holds.md

 - Orcrist: 10 points
 - The Oakenshield: 5 points

-**ACTIVE/PASSIVE RULES**
+**SPECIAL RULES**

-- **Orcrist** `ACTIVE` - Elven hand-and-a-half weapon, with Orcbane, Goblinbane and Uruk-haibane, Terror (Goblin), Terror (Orc) and Terror (Uruk-hai) special rules.
+- **Orcrist** `ACTIVE`

+Elven hand-and-a-half weapon, with Orcbane, Goblinbane and Uruk-haibane, Terror (Goblin), Terror (Orc) and Terror (Uruk-hai) special rules.

-- **The Oakenshield** `ACTIVE` - If Thorin uses Shielding in a Combat and wins, he may make a single Strength 4 Strike against one enemy involved in the Combat.
+- **The Oakenshield** `ACTIVE`

+If Thorin uses Shielding in a Combat and wins, he may make a single Strength 4 Strike against one enemy involved in the Combat.

 - **"Loyalty, honour, a willing heart.
-I can ask no more than that"** `PASSIVE` - Friendly Thorin's Company models within 6" of Thorin may re-roll To Wound rolls on a natural 1 when making Strikes.
+I can ask no more than that"** `PASSIVE`

+Friendly Thorin's Company models within 6" of Thorin may re-roll To Wound rolls on a natural 1 when making Strikes.
 Also, they may benefit from Thorin's Stand Fast.

 </div>